rooftop-media/rooftop-media.org-tutorial/README.md

 rooftop-media.org is built using Javascript and NodeJS.

-This tutorial is organized into 2 stable, usable **versions** -- version 1.0 and version 2.0 -- with more versions planned!.
+This tutorial is organized into 2 stable, usable **versions** -- version 1.0 and version 2.0 -- with more versions planned!

 | Version   | Description                                                                 | Status      |
 |-----------|-----------------------------------------------------------------------------|-------------|